Who We Are

 Director – Dr. Alison Reed

-Dr. Alison Reed is Assistant Professor of English at Old Dominion University and Co-director of Humanities Behind Bars.
+Dr. Alison Reed is an assistant professor of English at Old Dominion University in Norfolk, Virginia, where she directs Humanities Behind Bars.
 She has published creative and critical work on social identities and power as well as prison pedagogy.
 In 2016, she co-founded the prison education program with Dr. Meghan McDowell while they facilitated a weekly reading group for collective study of selected texts by authors such as James Baldwin and Ta-Nehisi Coates.
-She currently offers a course every semester at Norfolk City Jail titled “Soundtracks of Struggle: The Poetics and Politics of American History.”
+She currently offers a course every semester at Norfolk City Jail titled “Soundtracks of Struggle: The Poetics and Politics of U.S. History.”

 Student Justice Coordinator – Danielle Goldstein